Ensembl/ensembl-genes-metadata/README.md

 #### What it does

-It queries the meta database to retrieve all assemblies with contig_N50 > 100000 with total gap length less than 30% of the genome.
+It queries the meta database to retrieve all assemblies with contig_N50 > 100000, having total gap length that is less than 30% of the genome.

 #### Notifications